EvoBandits/PSOMAB/README.md

 ## Licence

-MEMO PSO is open-source software released under the [AGPLv3]() license.
+MEMO is open-source software released under the [AGPLv3]() license.
 This means that any derivative work based on the publicly available source code also needs to be licensed under AGPLv3.
 However, we can provide a different license for closed-source use cases.

 ## Credit

-MEMO PSO was developed by:
+MEMO was developed by:

 * Deniz Preil
 * Timo Kühne